Cuthbert

 One Sunday evening in July a man was sitting on his hat

-On the railway line that led down to the colliery
+By the railway line that led down to the colliery.

 His name was Alexander Clark, he was a striking miner